wazir1420/wazir1420/README.md

 ###

 <p align="left">
-Hello!
 I'm Wazir Tatheer Abbas, a passionate software developer from the beautiful city of Skardu.</p>

 ###